eelzinaty/GazaDevFest17/README.md

  * Open new cmd window and run `docker image ls`.
 It should list available docker images.
  * To install a tensorflow docker instance we need first to download it. run `docker pull tensorflow\tensorflow`.
  * After downloading and unpacking is done, you can start new instance by running this command `docker run -it --rm --name="tf" -p 8888:8888 -p 6006:6006 tensorflow\tensorflow`
- *  Copy the link generated and pasted on new browser window.
+ *  Copy the link generated and paste it on new browser window.
 It should point to a jupyter notebook working directory.
  *  If link is not working try to replace `localhost` by `192.168.99.100`
  * Now you are ready to rock :+1: